jduncan-rva/anthos-lab/README.md

 #### Enabling addons

-Addons are things that are laid on top of your Anthos cluster once it's deployed.
+Addons are workflows that are laid on top of your Anthos cluster once it's deployed.
 Currently, there are addons for ACM and ASM.
 The `ADDONS` parameter in `default.config` tells the tool which addons to process when deploying or cleaning up a cluster.
 They are processed in order.